How to read shock dyno graphs successfully? Theory and examples

 Scotch-Yoke mechanism

 It translates the rotational motion of the motor into the vertical linear motion of the shock absorber.
-The Scotch-Yoke mechanism can be considered as a sign of quality as it greatly improves the accuracy of the data the dynamometer collects.
+The Scotch-Yoke mechanism can be considered a sign of quality as it greatly improves the accuracy of the data the dynamometer collects.

 Oscillation